 Hungry Bear Restaurant is a counter service dining location serving Japanese curry in Tokyo Disneyland’s Westernland.
 This TDR dining review features food photos, a look inside the restaurant, and our thoughts as to whether it’s a good place to stop for a meal during your trip to Tokyo Disney Resort.

-Despite sharing them sharing a name, this restaurant bears no resemblance to Disneyland’s Hungry Bear Restaurant in Critter Country.
+Despite sharing a name, this restaurant bears no resemblance to Disneyland’s Hungry Bear Restaurant in Critter Country.
 Besides maybe the fact that both contain some stray Country Bear Jamboree references.
 (Hungry Bear Restaurant in Tokyo Disneyland is right next to Country Bear Theater; Hungry Bear Restaurant in Disneyland used to be right next to Counter Bear Playhouse.)

 As mentioned this version of Hungry Bear Restaurant specializes in Japanese curry.
 And by specializes, I mean that’s the only thing on the menu.
 There are a couple of curry restaurants in Tokyo Disney Resort, including our beloved Casbah Food Court, as curry is incredibly popular in Japan.
 In fact, Hungry Bear Restaurant is so popular that it hungered for an expansion a couple of years ago and consumed Mile Long Bar in the process.

 Terrible puns aside, Hungry Bear Restaurant is absolutely huge, but it doesn’t feel like it at all.
 Each room in the restaurant looks and feels different, and is very well detailed.
 It can be very busy in Hungry Bear Restaurant during the prime dining hours, but it never feels like a loud mess hall due to how the restaurant is divided up.
 Some booths are even located in jail cells!

 Let’s take a look around Hungry Bear Restaurant at Tokyo Disneyland…